 The identification keys use vegetative characters like leaves and stems.
-You do not have to wait for a plant to start flowering before you can identify it.
+So you do not have to wait for a plant to start flowering before you can identify it.
 There is an overall dichotomous key to groups, followed by individual group keys.
-Species accounts cover each plant’s ecology, including flow rate, nutrient status, soil substrate, and depth at which the plant grows.
+Concise species accounts cover each plant’s ecology, including flow rate, nutrient status, soil substrate, and depth at which the plant grows.
 Finally there are line drawings of most of plants in the key.

 This water plants guide is part of the FSC’s AIDGAP series (Aids to Identification in Difficult Groups of Animals and Plants).
 The aim of AIDGAP series is to produce accessible keys suitable for non-specialists from sixth-form age upwards.
 Although written and edited by specialists, all AIDGAP guides undergo extensive field tests in draft form before final publication.